Neuropathic pain

 Neuropathic pain is pain caused by a lesion or disease of the somatosensory nervous system.
-Neuropathic pain may be associated with abnormal sensations called dysesthesia or pain from normally non-painful stimuli (allodynia).
+Neuropathic pain may be associated with abnormal sensations called dysesthesia (including paresthesia and hypoesthesia) from normally non-painful stimuli (allodynia).
 It may have continuous and/or episodic (paroxysmal) components.
 The latter resemble stabbings or electric shocks.
 Common qualities include burning or coldness, "pins and needles" sensations, numbness and itching.

-Up to 7–8% of the European population is affected by neuropathic pain, and in 5% of persons it may be severe.
 The pain may result from disorders of the peripheral nervous system or the central nervous system (brain and spinal cord).
 Neuropathic pain may occur in isolation or in combination with other forms of pain.
 Medical treatments focus on identifying the underlying cause and relieving pain.
 In cases of peripheral neuropathy, the pain may progress to insensitivity.

+Up to 7–8% of the European population is affected by neuropathic pain, and in 5% of persons it may be severe.